 Short-Term Travel Study

 These programs are taught by UVM professors abroad and are offered during winter break, spring break, and summer break.
 Federal financial aid, UVM scholarships, grants, and loans may be eligible to travel with students on these programs.
-For more information, please visit the Continuing and Distance Education website.
+Each program has its own application process and deadline.
+For more information, please visit the list of currently offered Travel Study programs in GoAbroad.